 The Carpenter’s Accident

 The carpenter alleged his accident occurred when struck in this hand with a falling object.
 Specifically, a “form” put in place to pour concrete in wall construction fell on his hand.
 The defendants argued that the item was not a form, but rather a component of a form.
 The question on to whether the item that fell on the plaintiff was a form was extensively litigated and ultimately brought before the Court of Appeals.
 The plaintiff carpenter alleged the object that struck his hand was a “form” subject to the safety requirements under Industrial Code §23-2.2(a).
-The defendants, argued that the object was not a completed form, and thus was not subject to the to the safety requirements under Industrial Code §23-2.2(a).
+The defendants, argued that the object was not a completed form, and thus was not subject to the safety requirements under Industrial Code §23-2.2(a).

 This distinction mattered, because the plaintiff alleged defendants violated Industrial Code §23-2.2(a) and Labor Law §241(6).
 Labor Law §241(6) requires that owners and contractors comply with the Commissioner of Labor’s rules, and where such a rule or regulation imposes a “specific, positive command,” owners and contractors are subject to a non-delegable duty.
 Industrial Code §23-2.2(a) says that forms remain “braced or tied together so as to maintain position and shape.”